Had Yao, Thailand: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A, B, C and O. Be careful to choose the right kind.
-The majority of adapters currently being sold are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most places.
+A plug adapter that supports outlet types A, B, C and O. Be careful to find the right kind.
+A lot of adapters on sale are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most countries.

 What to wear/what to pack: